pstroe/chartering-new-realms-2024/chapter1.md

 [^footnote2]: For a more detailed discussion of editing practices in the South African Hansard view {cite:p}`hibbert_2016, hibbert_2003`.

-The decision was made to process a randomly selected transcript from the National Assembly, henceforth abbreviated NA, to assess whether the proposed approach is feasible, thus following the methodology of Ogrodniczuk {cite:t}`ogrodniczuk_2024`.
+The decision was made to process a randomly selected transcript from the National Assembly, henceforth abbreviated NA, to assess whether the proposed approach is feasible, thus following the methodology of {cite:t}`ogrodniczuk_2024`.
 The data thus excludes any other years, all joint sittings, all meetings of the NCoP and all mini plenary sessions, however the formatting for all of these transcripts follows the approximate same standards as those of the NA.
 The session selected was from the 25th of February 2020.

 #### ParlaMint